nyu-ossd-s20/project-evaluation/GNOME_accessibility_toolkit_evaluation.md

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?
 If so, are there clear instructions on how to install those? <br>
 You have to have meson and ninja installed.
 You also have to have python and pip installed in order to install meson.
 I needed to install gobject-introspection, libgtk2.0-dev, and glib on ubuntu 18.04.
+There aren't really instructions on how to install these, but it should be easy to figure it out.